theskumar/theskumar.github.com/content/blog/django-htmx-auth-redirect.md

 - It's smart about figuring out where the user was really trying to go (using the referer when available)
 - It works nicely with existing code that might already be using the `next` parameter
 - All this happens invisibly to the user - they just see a smooth transition to login and back

+Note: For simplcity this middleware will handle any kind of redirect with a 302 status code, not just authentication redirects.
+If you project expects something different, you might want to add some extra checks to make sure it's only handling the right cases.

 ## Adding This to Your Project